 FUEL-PIPING SYSTEM.
 All piping, tubing, valves and fittings used to connect fuel utilization equipment to the point of fuel delivery.

 FULLWAY VALVE.
-A valve that in the full open position has an opening cross-sectional area equal to a minimum of 85 percent of the cross-sectional area of the connecting pipe.
+A valve that in the full open position has an opening cross-sectional area that is not less than 85 percent of the cross-sectional area of the connecting pipe.

 FURNACE.
 A completely self-contained heating unit that is designed to supply heated air to spaces remote from or adjacent to the appliance location.